jamesherriott1/Starkey-Martial-Arts/README.md

 ### contact.html styling

 Added the block of css for the contact form and tested the code.
 No errors were found and the form looks exactly how I wanted it to.

+### footer

+I added the css for the footer and tested the code.
+No errors founds.
+I'm happy with the way it looks.
+CVould possibly add some more social media links at a later date.